Welcome to Human Resources

 Thank you for your interest in career opportunities with the Clerk of Circuit Court for Hernando County.
 The Clerk of Circuit Court is an independently elected Constitutional Officer and Clerk employees are not employees of Hernando County.
 All employees at the Clerk’s Office are at-will employees who serve at the pleasure of the Clerk.

-- View available positions by clicking on the Job Applicant Center button.
+- Available positions can be viewed on the Job Applicant Center button below.

 - Posted positions are listed under “View Open Jobs”.

 - Click on a particular position to see a short description of the job.